-Legal Equality Project: This project focuses on achieving legal equality by striking down anti-LGBTQ laws, passing pro-LGBTQ policies across the South, and building political voice and power for every community on the margins in the South.
+This program focuses on achieving legal equality by striking down anti-LGBTQ laws, passing pro-LGBTQ policies across the South, and building political voice and power for every community on the margins in the South.
 We advocate for racial equity, economic justice, health care for all and immigration reform.
 CSE does this work through litigation, public education, voter registration, community organizing and direct action.

-Southern Equality Fund: Through the Southern Equality Fund (SEF), CSE empowers local LGBTQ leaders across the South to promote equality in their hometowns.
-We believe that the organizers on the front lines of the Southern LGBTQ movement can transform our region—but they need the funding and support to do so.
+Through the Southern Equality Fund (SEF), CSE empowers local LGBTQ leaders across the South to promote equality in their hometowns.
+We believe that the organizers on the front lines of the Southern LGBTQ movement can transform our region – but they need the funding and support to do so.
 Through the SEF, we provide grants, trainings and support.
-Starting in 2018, CSE will increase our grantmaking to 10 percent of our organizational budget, creating a practice of organizational tithing.
-We accept applications on a rolling basis and also offer rapid response grants in response to emerging issues.

 Core Beliefs and Track Record